Home Safety When Selling A House: What To Know As A FSBO

 When someone tries to break in, an alarm will sound and both you, and the security firm, will receive instant notification.

-It is a lot easier, and safer, to sell a vacant home.
+It is a lot easier, and safer, to sell a vacant home where all furniture has been removed and personal belongs packed into moving boxes and also out of the home.

 It is safer because you’ve automatically removed all traces of personal information, and easier because prospective buyers can visualize what they want in their new property; it’s tough to do that when there’s a lot of clutter around.